 1. Make sure it’s the information you need.

 Before you decide to learn anything new, ask yourself this question:

-What specific goal/s will this activity help me achieve?
+What specific goal/s will this activity help me achieve in my guitar playing?
 Why am I learning this?

 Let’s say you decided to learn the scale pattern of the minor harmonic scale on your guitar.

 A typical wrong answer to the question above would be something like:

 “I’m learning this because to become a good guitar player you need to know as many scales as possible.
 Everyone keeps saying how important they are and I believe that when I know all the scales in my books, I would finally be good enough to join a band”.